barbazul/1kfa/mod_guide_player.md

 This story is improvisational, interactive, and collaborative.

-The rewards for playing are laughter and excitement while you play, and warm conversations for years afterwards that start with "Remember that time we were playing A Thousand Faces of Adventure and..."
+The rewards for playing are laughter and excitement while you play, followed up with years of warm conversations that start with *"Remember that time we were playing A Thousand Faces of Adventure and..."*

 ## How to make a great story